Mega-Gorilla/livecap-core/README.md

 - Issues & feature requests: use the tracker in this repository once it opens for public contributions.
-- Security inquiries or commercial licensing: contact PineLab via the channels listed in `LICENSE-COMMERCIAL.md`.
+- Security or usage inquiries: see `LICENSE-COMMERCIAL.md` for Discord contact details.

 Stay tuned for contributor guidelines and API documentation as the split progresses.